alexbcberio/twitch-channel-redemptions/README.md

 ### Request new features

 Would you like me to implement something?
-Feel free to tell us everything [here](https://github.com/alexbcberio/twitch-channel-redemptions/issues/new?labels=enhancement&template=feature_request.md).
+Open a [feature request here](https://github.com/alexbcberio/twitch-channel-redemptions/issues/new?labels=enhancement&template=feature_request.md).

 ## Installation